Turbonilla lactea

 Turbonilla lactea is a species of sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyrams and their allies.

 Description

 The length of the shell varies between 3 mm and 8 mm.
-The shell consists of almost stright-sided whorls with deep, flat sutures.
+The shell consists of almost straight-sided whorls with deep, flat sutures.
 Its shell, marked with "thick, flat, slightly sinuous, oblique costae" that are "indistinct on the first whorl" and prominent thereafter, has a milky-white colour, on which the Turbonilla lactea species name is based.

 Distribution

 This species occurs in the following locations: